in2workspace/in2-verifier-api/README.md

 ---

-> **Reminder:** Registering the client with the IDP is a critical step for integration to work correctly.
-Ensure you have completed all the steps.
+## Section 2: Registering the Client on the DOME Trust Framework

+Once you have completed the Keycloak configuration, you must register the client, for this registration, you must follow **Step 1: Client Registration** as outlined in the **[README](https://github.com/in2workspace/in2-verifier-api/blob/main/README.md#step-1-client-registration)**.
+Specifically, you should follow the **second approach** (using a unique identifier).

+This step is essential for enabling the client to interact securely with the verifier.

 ---